Installation Tips

 - Adjust camera angles, sensor positions, and device settings as needed.

-- Confirm that all configured features function consistently and reliably.
+- Confirm that all configured features operate consistently under real conditions.

 Summary of Key Points